Healthdirect Free Australian health advice you can count on.

 Complications of itchy scalp

-If the cause of your itchy scalp stays untreated, complications can occur.
+If the cause of your itchy scalp stays untreated, there can be complications.
 These may include:

 • fever